 As part of this role, Soo devises, project-manages and delivers large-scale choral performance projects to KS2 pupils, which include preparing a choir of 1,200 young singers for MMF’s bi-annual ‘Music is for Life’ massed concert at The Royal Albert Hall.
 She currently directs a junior and youth choir for MMF and a small independent chamber choir.

 Over the years, Soo’s teaching and performing commitments have been combined with extensive work as an adjudicator, choral director and music consultant.
 Her role as a music festival adjudicator, representing organisations including Music for Youth, has taken her around the country to work with musicians of every age and level.
 Much of her original material for the Primary age group has been published.

 Soo has recently returned to playing her trumpet and is a proud member of the Central Band of the Royal British Legion.
 She has already bought her new grandson a cornet…

-Giles escaped the tawdry worlds of Consultancy and Information Technology almost a decade ago to become a more useful member of society!
+Giles escaped the tawdry worlds of Consultancy and Information Technology well over a decade ago to become a more useful member of society!

-He teaches Cello and Piano in and around the Wimbledon area and performs in concerts across London as a soloist.
+He teaches Cello and Piano in and around the Wimbledon area and performs in concerts across London as soloist and accompanist.
 Anyone who has been lucky enough to hear him knows that the Chorus are extremely lucky to have him.

-Giles accompanies the Community Choir on the piano for all rehearsals and concerts.
+Giles accompanies the Community Choir on the piano at rehearsals and concerts.